SAP/openapi-specification/sap-schemas/v2.0/README.md

   title: Sales Order API
   version: 1.0.0
   x-sap-ai-hint: "Entry point for the order-to-cash lifecycle.
 Start with GET /sales-orders to list orders, then use the returned orderId for all downstream operations.
 Currency and unit codes follow ISO standards throughout."

-tags:
-  - name: SalesOrders
-    description: Sales order management
-    x-sap-ai-hint: "Covers the full sales order lifecycle.
-Use the status field to distinguish active orders from archived ones. createdAt is always in UTC."

 paths:
   /sales-orders: